olemyhra/olemyhra/README.md

 I have a passion for software development and focus mostly on C programming in general but also doing some embedded systems work.

 My main project these days is to develop an emulator for the Atmel ATtiny85 micro controller.
-The intention with this project is to expand my knowledge about the C programming language but also learn about doing test driven development and a common build environment using cmake.
+The intention with this project is to expand my knowledge about the C programming language but also learn about doing test driven development and using a common build environment using cmake.

 Best regards Ole Myhra